hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 * Building results tables for comparison of different sample classes
 * Summarizing significant differentially expressed genes for each comparison

-# Exploring results from the Wald test
+# Exploring Results (Wald test)

-By default DESeq2 uses the Wald test to test for differential expression.
-Given the factor(s) in the design formula, and how many factor levels are present, we can build results for a number of different comparisons.
-Here, we will walk through how to perform the Wald test on specific factor levels and
+By default DESeq2 uses the Wald test to identify genes that are differentially expressed between two sample classes.
+Given the factor(s) used in the design formula, and how many factor levels are present, we can extract results for a number of different comparisons.
+Here, we will walk through how to obtain results from the `dds` object and provide some explanations on how to interpret them.

+## Specifying contrasts

 MOV10 Differential Expression Analysis: Control versus Overexpression